learn-co-curriculum/cssi-prework-intro-python/README.md

 **Python Interpreter** is started from the command line and is most useful when we want to test things out or quickly do a calculation.
 Just like the JavaScript console, the interpreter evaluates statements and immediately prints the return value back to us.

-**Python Scripts** are text files saved with a .py extension and run from the command line.
+**Python Scripts** are text files saved with a .py extension and that are run from the command line.
 Scripts are full programs - we can save them, change them, share them, and reuse them.
 Scripts are used to write much more complex code than we could in the interpreter.

 ## The Python Interpreter
 Open your terminal and type...
 ```
-$ python
+ python
 ```
 You'll see something like...
 ```